What is the US to CAD Currency Cross?

 The opposite is true when the Canadian dollar is stronger.
 Firms will tend to import more from the US into Canada and Canadians will be more likely to vacation and buy real estate In America.

 Thank you for reading this guide on the US to CAD exchange rate.
-CFI is the global provider of the Financial Modeling & Valuation Analyst certification, a leading accreditation for financial analysts.
+CFI is the global provider of the Financial Modeling & Valuation Analyst certification, a leading certification for financial analysts.
 To continue learning and advancing your career in corporate finance, these additional resources will be helpful: